 Colleges will not give credit for a class unless you earn what they consider a passing grade (normally a B or C).
 If you earn below this, the college will not accept the transfer credit.
 If you earned a passing grade, they will transfer the credit, but it will not be factored into your GPA.

-Check out my post on what GPA you need to graduateOpens in a new tab. to determine what GPA you need for graduation eligibility or honors.
+Check out my post on what GPA you need to graduate to determine what GPA you need for graduation eligibility or honors.

 Do developmental classes affect GPA?